 SR-22 insurance varies by state and the reason you need it.
 Usually, it’s required for three years but in some cases, it might be longer.
 For example, if someone has repeat violations, the requirement could extend out to five years, says Dr. James Brau, Joel C. Peterson professor of finance at Brigham Young University.

-What happens if I cancel my car insurance?
+What happens if I cancel my insurance?

-• Fines and penalties: In addition to suspension, some states may impose additional fines or penalties for failing to comply with the SR-22 requirement.
+• Fines and penalties: In some states, you might face additional fines or penalties for not complying with the SR-22 requirement.

-• Extended probationary period: If your Idaho SR-22 requirement was part of a probation period for a driving offense, cancellation might restart the clock.
+• Extended probationary period: If your SR-22 is part of a probation period for a driving offense, canceling it might restart your probationary period.

 How to get an SR-22 removed in Idaho